-This tutorial is part of our WordPress installation step-by-step training, where we show you how to install a WordPress site or blog on your own domain name.
+This tutorial is part of our WordPress installation step-by-step tutorials, where we show you how to install a WordPress site or blog on your own domain name.

 As we explain in this tutorial, the easiest and fastest way to install WordPress on your domain is using software installation scripts like Fantastico or Softaculous inside the cPanel hosting management console.